tsetoguchi/TimeUtilityVST/README.md

 # TimeUtilityVST

-A simple VST plugin that displays the current timecode of the playhead.
-My work around solution to Ableton Live's lack of a clear timecode display.
+Currently is a JUCE-based audio plugin that provides the current timecode of the playhead.
+It is designed to help producers and engineers who work with DAWs that lack a clear time display.